Gressling/cheminf-EDU/machineLearning/inventory_usage_pred/README.md

 * `reason`: Reason for taking the chemical (e.g., initial purchase, Experiment_20).

+## Data Overview

+The date overview can be found in the file Data_Overview

 ## Methods

 This project will utilize the **LSTM model**, a type of recurrent neural network well-suited for time series data, to predict chemical usage patterns.